-This iced horchata coffee is a delicious blend of traditional Mexican horchata and coffee.
-If you love coffee, then this version will be your new favorite to sip during a hot summer day.
+Iced Horchata Coffee (Horchata Latte) is a delicious blend of traditional Mexican horchata and coffee.
+If you love coffee, then this version will be your new favorite to sip on a hot summer day.

 About This Recipe

 I prefer to make fresh horchata at home, as the homemade one is prepared with high-quality ingredients and is free of preservatives.
-But if you are short on time, you can add store-bought horchata in your coffee too.
+But if you are short on time, you can use store-bought horchata too.

-Rice – Use any white rice with nice fragrance to make this drink.
-My choice is Basmati rice.
+Rice – Use any white rice with a nice fragrance to make this drink.
+My personal choice is Basmati rice.

 Ground coffee – Use any ground coffee that you have.
 The coarse ground will be perfect as it will be easier to strain.